 These Environmental and Social Impacts were identified during the Environmental and Social Screening of the site and the intended works.
-This assessment was conducted on October 11, 2022 (see Section 8.
+This assessment was conducted on October 11, 20221 (see Section 8.
 Site Visit Photographs).
 It covers the activities involved during the construction process of the structure and highlights the environmental, social, health and safety impacts (see Table 2) of the works for the duration of the subproject activities.
-The works associated with this subproject were rated low to moderate based on the activities and the location of the subproject site.